qteatime/kate/_sources/index.rst.txt

    New to Kate?
 Confused about how Kate works?
 This explains how to install it and all features in the console.

+:doc:`Kate's Importer Manual <user/importer/index>`
+   The Kate Importer lets you install and play games made for other platforms in Kate.
+This manual explains what's supported, how it works, and what the limitations are.

 Game developer books
 ====================